 Total lot coverage.
-The horizontal impervious surface of all buildings and structures, including pools (buildingl structure coverage), plus paved areas, excluding pedestrian sidewalks, ornamental plazas and terraces, signs and landscaped islands within parking areas.
+The horizontal impervious surface of all buildings and structures, including pools (building|structure coverage), plus paved or impervious areas, excluding pedestrian sidewalks, signs and landscaped islands within parking areas.

 Trailer, commercial.
 A trailer or trailers used in conjunction with a permitted commercial and industrial establishment, such as trucking terminal, building contractor's business and storage yard, warehousing and wholesale business, manufacturing, processing and assembling of goods and marine transportation.